 TRANSFER OF THE CONTRACT

-The Landlord shall not transfer in any form this Contract without the prior written consent of the Subrecipient.
+The Landlord shall not transfer, in any form, this Contract without the prior written consent of the Subrecipient.
 The Subrecipient shall give its consent to a transfer if the transferee agrees in writing (in a form acceptable to the Subrecipient) to comply with all terms and conditions of this Contract.

 ENTIRE AGREEMENT: INTERPRETATION